State Primary: September 4, 2018

 Voter Registration and Absentee Ballot Information

 Any U.S. citizen who is 18 years of age or older may register to vote in his/her city or town of residence.
-To register in Gloucester, you may come to the city clerk's office during regular business hours or click the link below to download a mail in registration form.
-We are located at: 9 Dale Ave.
-Gloucester, MA 01930.
+To register in Gloucester, you may come to the City Clerk's office during regular business hours, click the link below to download a mail -n registration form or use the Secretary of State online service detailed below.
+We are located at: 9 Dale Avenue, Gloucester, MA 01930.
 Note: A picture ID may be requested at the time of registration.

 See below for instructions on the Secretary of State's office new online voter registration: